parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "The blueprint of future proofed, secure, progressively enhanced, decoupled, and perfectly integrated code."

-^ We got a lot of very thoughtful, wordy, yet generally uncontroversial responses, like this one.
+^ PARIS: We got a lot of very thoughtful, wordy, yet generally uncontroversial responses, like this one.

 ---